haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/archi_perspectives/present_layer.md

 ## Presentation layer flow

-Web users interact with components of the presentation layer to select actions that initiate calls to the underlying product layers.
+Web users interact with 组件 of the presentation layer to select actions that initiate calls to the underlying product layers.
-Presentation layer components make calls to the 服务层, which in turn sends requests to the {% glossarytooltip 41aee03b-a5d5-49c2-8839-894090ef4e86 %}Domain{% endglossarytooltip %} (or business logic) layer.
+Presentation layer 组件 make calls to the 服务层, which in turn sends requests to the {% glossarytooltip 41aee03b-a5d5-49c2-8839-894090ef4e86 %}Domain{% endglossarytooltip %} (or business logic) layer.

-## Related topics {#related}
+## 相关主题 {#related}

 <a href="{{ page.baseurl }}/architecture/archi_perspectives/arch_diagrams.html">架构图</a>